DZahar0v/Report_Creator/ReadMe.md

 #### 4.
 If some part of comment are omitted, then for this comment warning message would be printed in console.

+#### 5.
+To specify output file name, base path to directory of project on github and contracts which must be included in scope, see `ReportConfig.json`.